Global Spread of International Criminal Justice

 6 March

-Special Panels with local and international judges open in East Timor, established by the country's UN administration to work in parallel with the ad hoc Human Rights Court in Indonesia to prosecute those persons responsible for the atrocities of the 1999 conflict.
+Special Panels with local and international judges open in East Timor.
+Established by the country's UN administration, the panels work in parallel with the ad hoc Human Rights Court in Indonesia to prosecute persons allegedly responsible for atrocities committed during the 1999 conflict.

 22 February